12 Sights in Villach, Austria (with Map and Images)

 Filialkirche Heiliger Michael

 The branch church of St. Michael stands on a steep wooded hill east of the village of St. Michael in the municipality of Villach.
-The church, which belongs to the Roman Catholic parish of Maria Landskron, was first mentioned in a document in 1431.
-In 1494 it was given to the Order of St. George for care together with Landskron Castle and in 1511 to its own.
+The church, which belonged to the Roman Catholic parish of Maria Landskron, was first mentioned in a document in 1431.
+In 1494 it was given to the Order of St. George for care together with Landskron Castle, and in 1511 it became its own.

 Wikipedia: Filialkirche St. Michael (Villach) (DE)